codeplaysoftware/portBLAS/doc/Gemm.md

 There are some small member functions which do things such as determine the number of work groups required to execute each `Gemm`.
 However, the actual work of each kernel is done in `Gemm::eval()`, though the approach each kernel takes within this function is slightly different.

-The general goals for programming a `GEMM` kernel can be summarised as follows:
+The general goals for programming a `GEMM` kernel can be summarized as follows:

 - Balance register pressure with loop unrolling to achieve an optimal balance of performance.
-- Using SFINAE and templates where applicable to minimise branching and keep as many things const and compile-time as possible for increased performance.
+- Using SFINAE and templates where applicable to minimize branching and keep as many things const and compile-time as possible for increased performance.

 Outside of the naive, reference `Gemm` all the kernels are tile based, where each instance of the kernel calculates a small portion of the overall matrix.
 Much of the work in the `::eval()` functions tends to be precalculating indices, offsets and other values for use in the actual computation.
 Because they are tile based one of the main considerations is whether the current tile is internal or external.
 If it's internal that means that boundary checks can be avoided which is a significant time save and performance increase.